JetBrains/teamcity-dotmemory/README.md

 ## Build ##

-Issue 'mvn package' command from the root project to build your plugin.
+Use 'mvn package' command from the root project to build your plugin.
 Resulting package 'dotMemoryUnit.zip' will be placed in 'target' directory.
 The build is configured on the [JetBrains TeamCity build server](https://teamcity.jetbrains.com/viewLog.html?buildTypeId=TeamCityPluginsByJetBrains_DotMemoryUnit_Build&buildId=lastPinned&buildBranch=%3Cdefault%3E).

 ## License ##

-TeamCity dotMemory Unit plugin is under the [Apache License](https://github.com/JetBrains/teamcity-dotmemory/blob/master/LICENSE).
+JetBrains dotMemory Unit plugin for TeamCity is under the [Apache License](https://github.com/JetBrains/teamcity-dotmemory/blob/master/LICENSE).

 ## Contributors ##